 The peak of Pen-y-Fan at 2,907ft (883 metres) looms menacingly out of the mist as rain lashes in from the south-west.

-Despite OK mountainwear and stout shoes and armed with a tot of whisky, we were both freezing and soaked by the time we reached the summit.
+Despite OK mountainwear, stout shoes and armed with a tot of whisky, we were both freezing and soaked by the time we reached the summit.
 August?
 These were the worst conditions I’ve experienced on a British peak on a day forecast to be OK.
-I’ve never been up a mountain in winter mind… We abandoned plans to continue to Cribyn, the peak immediately to the east, and return via its northern ridge or through Cwm Sere and head back the way we came.
+I’ve never been up a mountain in winter mind… We abandoned plans to continue to Cribyn, the peak immediately to the east, and return via its northern ridge and headed back the way we came.
 The reason for this was the low visibility – even with map and compass there was no guarantee we would find the right path.
 As if to underline how this decision was the correct one, we came across a young couple who we’d passed earlier, but were now returning to the summit.
 The low visibility had led to them to leave the peak by the wrong path.
-We put them right and reflected that even in August on a ‘mild, dry’ day… the mountains of the UK can spring a surprise and wrongfoot us all.
+We reflected that even in August on a ‘mild, dry’ day… the mountains of the UK can spring a surprise and wrongfoot us all.
 After drying off a little we took another, shorter, walk through a delightful wooded ravine with a superb fast-moving stream.
 Spots of sunlight again appeared between the scudding cumuli.
 Views opened up of the cloud-shrouded mountains to the north.
 At one point the northern ridge of Cribyn was revealed.
 It looked far too steep to try in really bad conditions so again we felt vindicated.
 The Plas y Gaer iron age fort was nearby (I think I walked by its former mote) and we were buzzed by two RAF Super Puma helicopters flying at treetop height.
 After a fine meal at The Bank in Brecon we set off for London pleased with our mini-adventure, admiring the Black Mountains and the Usk valley in the twilight.